python-caldav/caldav/docs/source/index.rst

-The policy is to be as pragmatic as possible, however as unsupported versions of Python aren't regularly tested, there is kind of Schrödingers support for old versions - it may or may not work, all until it's tested (this particularly applies to Python2 - we do have quite some code in the library still for dual support of Python2 and Python3).
+The policy is to be as pragmatic as possible, however as unsupported versions of Python aren't regularly tested, there is kind of Schrödingers support for old versions - it may or may not work, all until it's tested.

+Python2 has been unlikely to work for some time due to lack of testing and due to dependencies on other libraries that doesn't support python2.
+Pyhton2 is officially not supported starting from version 1.0 - however, code for supporting python2 will only be cleaned properly away in version 1.1 (and may be postponed if anyone protests).

 Please report issues if you have problems running the caldav library with old python versions.
 If it's easy to find a work-around I will do so (like I did reverting new-style `f"{foo}"` strings into old-style `"%s" % foo` strings).
 If it's non-trivial to fix things, we will officially abandon legacy support.

 See also https://github.com/python-caldav/caldav/pull/228